novacloudcz/graphql-orm/README.md

 Golang GraphQL API generator using [gqlgen](https://gqlgen.com) and [gorm](https://gorm.io)

+# Why?

+While following microservices design patterns we ended up with many "model services". gqlgen is perfect tool, but implementing resolvers in every service is getting more and more cumbersome.
+Using this tool we only have to update `model.graphql` and all resolvers get generated automatically.

 # Installation

 Before you start, please make sure you have `goimports` installed: